vinceimbat/vinceimbat/content/thoughts/find your purpose through divergence–convergence.md

 This is why formal education does not work.
 It sets a strict schedule on one's psychological development, forcing one to make premature work and career decisions, which hamper the organic discovery of one's purpose.
 You cannot force this process like what schooling does.
 Some people find it fast, some take lots of time.

-This also shows why purpose is highly individualistic. [[There is no single purpose everyone must follow]].
+This also shows why purpose is highly individualistic. [[thoughts/there is no single purpose everyone must follow]].